 Please review our article “Family based immigration” for more information on family petitions.

-- Fiancé (e) of a US citizen using the K-1 fiancé visa.
+- Person admitted to the United States as a fiancé of a United States citizen using the K-1 fiancé visa.

-- Child of a fiancé (e) of a U.S. citizen admitted to the U.S. on the K-2 non-immigrant visa.
+- Child of a fiancé (e) of a US citizen admitted to the US using the K-2 nonimmigrant visa.

 - Widow (er) of a US citizen who was married at the time of death.